HESPERIDIN Overview Information

-Hesperidin is POSSIBLY SAFE for most people when used for less than six months.
+Hesperidin is POSSIBLY SAFE for most people when taken by mouth for up to 6 months.
 The safety of using it for a longer period of time is unknown.
 Side effects include stomach pain and upset, diarrhea, and headache.

 The following doses have been studied in scientific research:

 - For the treatment of hemorrhoids inside the anus: 150 mg of hesperidin plus 1350 mg of diosmin twice daily for 4 days, followed by 100 mg of hesperidin and 900 mg of diosmin twice daily for 3 days.